 The G2 Licence means that the new driver is now on par with the regular drivers.
 Although having the skills and education has gotten them here they still do not have the experience.
 So they still pose some greater risks to the insurance company based on experience.

-The licence level is just one of many factors that will affect the premiums.
+The license level is just one of many factors that will affect the premiums.
 Age is another metric that is given strong consideration.

 Why Does Insurance Go Down At 25?

 Fewer risks for the insurance company.